 The absolute or relative local file system path of the source directory.
 The directory itself and all files and directories in it are moved recursively.
-May contain both \ and / as path separators.
+May contain both \ and / as file separators.

 The absolute or relative local file system path of the target directory.
 This is the directory into which the contents of the source directory are moved.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.